Discover the benefits of learning piano online

 4. Keep Learning Piano Online Seven Days a Week

 With traditional private lessons, when the lesson is over you don’t get to interact with your teacher again until next week.
 If you get stuck on something you have to wait until the next lesson to ask about it.
 If you finish your assignment early and want to move ahead, you won’t get any additional guidance until your next lesson.
 Even worse, if you’re practicing something incorrectly, you can go for a whole week without realizing it.
 Online lessons allow you to move at your own pace and keep learning all week long.
 If you don’t understand something, you can watch the lesson as many times as you want – your teacher won’t mind!
 If you master a lesson quickly, there’s another lesson ready to be watched.
 You can also compare your own playing to the lesson video any time, and correct any mistakes yourself.

 Learning piano online opens up a whole world of interactive potential.
 Beyond instructional videos, some programs, like Hoffman Academy Premium, include online games that help students practice note reading, listening, and rhythm skills.
 You may also find lessons that come with carefully designed practice instructions to help students balance their practice time between working on new songs, reviewing old songs, and developing skills like technique, improvisation, and transposition.
 When comparing online teachers, take a few minutes to see what additional materials are available to you.

 The Proof Is In the Playing

-To be honest, even Mr. Hoffman was skeptical about online piano lessons at first.
+To be honest, even Mr. Hoffman was skeptical about the benefits of piano lessons online at first.
 Then he saw how well his online students were playing.
 They were doing at least as well as his in person students, and in some cases even better.
 You can see for yourself right here.
-Online piano lessons really work.
+Learning piano online really works.
 I’ll talk more about this in our next post.
 Wondering if online lessons are a good fit for you or a piano student in your life?
 Check out Hoffman Academy Lesson One to see if learning piano online works for you.